 In January 2011, Montague Road (entire length) and much of Merivale Street were flooded.
 The convention and exhibition centre was below flood level; railways planners did rather better, with South Brisbane station above the waters.
 South Bank Beach was washed away, but parts of the promenade were not flooded.

 The South Brisbane local area houses both 19th century hotels and some late 1990s and early 2000s hotels and apartment blocks, as well as corporate headquarters for a number of major firms, including Stockland.
 It also includes commercial and business premises, and a campus of Griffith University (music and art).
-Merivale Street is the address of the Brisbane Convention and Exhibition Centre (1995), on the former World Expo Park, and the Southbank Institute of Technology.
+Merivale Street is the address of the Brisbane Convention and Exhibition Centre (1995, expanded 2012), on the former World Expo Park, and the Southbank Institute of Technology.
+The Brisbane Convention and Exhibition Centre was named as the official venue for the 2014 G20 Leader's Summit.

 Brisbane centenary official historical souvenir, Brisbane, Brisbane Centenary Celebrations Committee, 1924